al-waheed/react-network-banner/README.md

 [![License](https://img.shields.io/github/license/al-waheed/react-network-banner)](./LICENSE)

-A lightweight React component and hook to monitor **network connectivity** and display a **banner** when your app goes offline, has poor connectivity, or comes back online.
+A lightweight React component and hook to monitor network connectivity and display a customizable banner when your app goes offline, has poor connectivity, or comes back online.
+Fully compatible with React, Next.js (SSR), and other modern frameworks.

 ---